vulcainjs/vulcainjs.github.io/docs/articles/users.md

 users.useUserManagement(container);
 ```

 That's it.
 You have a user and apikey service management ready to use.
-You can see all the handlers exposed with http://localhost:8080/api/_servicedescription.
+You can see all the handlers exposed from http://localhost:8080/api/_servicedescription.

 ## Create a new user